Eyobdd/FIVE9sCHAT/README.md

-# CS262 FIVE9sCHAT (Design Exercise #3 Fault tolerat and Persistent)
+# CS262 FIVE9sCHAT (Design Exercise #3 Fault tolerant and Persistent)

 This repository includes code for the 2-fault tolerant socket-server implementation (where we design our own wire protocol) a basic chat application (FIVE9sCHAT).